 - Invite them to choose their sheets, duvet, and even their kid’s bed!

 - Use a chart of achievements where you can place a sticker every time your little one stays all night in bed.

 - If you can, get a clock that changes color when you can get up.

-Now that your bedroom is easier to access, verify that there are no toys on the floor or placed where they pose a hazard.
-If you live in a two-story house, ensure access to the stairs is blocked.
-Finally, try not to buy bunk beds since studies have reported that they cause accidents and head injuries.
+Now that your bedroom is easier to access, verify that there are no toys on the floor or that they’re placed where they pose a hazard.
+If you live in a two-story house, make sure that the access to the stairs is blocked.
+Finally, try not to buy bunk beds since studies have reported that children that have them are more prone to accidents and head injuries.

-Hopefully this information helps you with this important transition.
+Hopefully, this information will help you and your child have a smooth transition to bed.
 Remember that the process can be tiring and difficult, but we know you can do it!
-Always follow your instincts and do what’s best for you, your baby, and your family; only you will know what is best.
+Always follow your instincts and do what’s best for you, your little one, and your family; only you will know what is best.